Xunnamius/project-utils/README.md

 > [npx][9] can be used: `npx projector ...` (local install) or
 > `npx projector-js ...` (no install).

-- Compatible with almost any JavaScript/TypeScript project already using npm
+- Compatible with most any JavaScript/TypeScript project already using npm
 - Presents a unified interface for both polyrepos (normal repos) and monorepos
   - The `--root` argument, when used in a polyrepo context, refers to the repository root and can usually be omitted